 Everyone knows Queen Margrethe's tupil coats

-The tupilaks have created awareness of Greenlandic art, says a Greenlandic art historian.
+The Tupilaks have created awareness about Greenlandic art, believes a Greenlandic art historian.

-Everyone in the kingdom has noticed the three tulips on the desk when Queen Margrethe gave her witty New Year's speech.
+Everyone in the kingdom has noticed the three tupilaks on the desk when Queen Margrethe gives her pithy New Year's speech.

 Published

-Although Almost two years ago, Queen Margrethe left the throne to King Frederik, interest in her remains high.
+Even though Queen Margrethe handed over the throne to King Frederik almost two years ago, interest in her remains high.

-This is what the Greenlandic art historian Laila Lund Altinbas tells us.
-She helped Randers Art Museum with a large special exhibition earlier this year artworks from Queen Margrethe's large private art collection.
+This is according to Greenlandic art historian Laila Lund Altinbas.
+Earlier this year, she helped Randers Art Museum with a large special exhibition featuring artworks from Queen Margrethe's large private art collection.

 - My help was quite small.
-I helped the museum write the dissemination text for the three tupilaks, which many in the Kingdom know from The queen's desk when she gave New Year's speeches, says Laila Lund Alto bass.
+I helped the museum write the information text for the three tupilaks, which many in the Kingdom know from the Queen's desk when she gave her New Year's speech, says Laila Lund Altinbas.

-- Afterwards I was invited to talk about the tupil lacquers in the middle of October at an evening event at the museum.
+- Afterwards, I was invited to speak about the Tupilaks in mid-October at an evening event at the museum.

 - It was a success.
-Half a hundred people showed up the arrangement.
-It turned out that the three tulips had been seen by everyone - and many had talked about them when listening to the New Year's speech with a glass champagne in hand, so Queen Margrethe has really brought Greenlandic art out to the population, says Laila Lund Altinbas.
+Fifty people turned up for the event.
+It turned out that the three tupilaks had been seen by everyone – and many had talked about them when they listened to the New Year's speech with a glass of champagne in hand, so Queen Margrethe has really brought Greenlandic art to the population, says Laila Lund Altinbas.

 Carved elephant tusk

-The Greenlandic art historian can also reveal that the queen in its collection has a carved elephant tusk that is made of tupilak artist Aron Kleist, who is also the artist behind the largest of them three tulips on the Queen's desk
+The Greenlandic art historian can also reveal that the Queen has a carved elephant tusk in her collection, made by tupilak artist Aron Kleist, who is also the artist behind the largest of the three tupilaks on the Queen's desk.

-The three tulips on Queen Margrethe's desk in the reception room at Amalienborg.
+The three tupilaks on Queen Margrethe's desk in the reception room at Amalienborg.

-The history of tupil coats begins in 1975, when Queen Margrethe and Prince Henrik visits South Greenland and receives the tulips as a gift.
+The story of the tupilaks begins in 1975, when Queen Margrethe and Prince Henrik visited South Greenland and were given the tupilaks as a gift.

-- They are so impressed by Aron's figure that in the summer of 1977 orders a carved ivory tusk from him - therefore they send him two elephant tusks, one to practice on, and another for the final work, explains Laila Lund Alto bass.
+- They are so impressed by Aron's figure that in the summer of 1977 they order a carved ivory tusk from him - that's why they send him two elephant tusks, one to practice on, and another for the final work, explains Laila Lund Altinbas.

 It is unknown where the elephant tusks come from, but Prince Henrik lived in Vietnam for five years during his childhood and later returned to Hanoi to study.

-- So it's probably elephant tusks from the time that Aron Kleist has cut in.
-At least it makes good sense, for all trade with elephant tusks and ivory were banned when the Washington Convention became adopted in 1973.
+- So these are probably elephant tusks from the time that Aron Kleist has carved.
+That makes good sense, because all trade in elephant tusks and ivory was banned when the Washington Convention was adopted in 1973.

 Conservator solved the problem

-- Aron's figures are easy to recognize by their refined and detailed processing of the surface.
-One of the other figures in the collection has the same characteristic beautiful surface, but the royal house was not sure the artist's name - until they were reviewed by a conservator for the exhibition in Randers.
+- Aron's figures are easy to recognize by their refined and detailed surface treatment.
+One of the other figures in the collection has the same characteristic beautiful surface, but the royal house was not sure of the artist's name - until they were examined by a conservator for the exhibition in Randers.

-- The conservator stuck to the initials "CK", which must be Aron's daughter Cecilie Kleist.
-Cecilie and Aron worked so closely for a period together, that you could hardly tell their works apart - however, she took more often portrays women than his father.
+- The conservator noticed the initials "CK", which must be Aron's daughter Cecilie Kleist.
+Cecilie and Aron worked so closely together for a period that their works were almost indistinguishable - however, she took up depictions of women more often than her father.

-- The last figure is by an unknown artist, like so many others tupilak figurines, where the artist has unfortunately not been noted - and here was there is no signature on the figure, says Laila Lund Altinbas.
+- The last figure is by an unknown artist, like so many other tupilak figures, where the artist has unfortunately not been noted - and here there was no signature on the figure, says Laila Lund Altinbas.

-It is Queen Margrethe herself who has selected the 60 or so works there included in the exhibition at Randers Art Museum.
+Queen Margrethe herself has selected the more than 60 works that are included in the exhibition at Randers Art Museum.
 The selected works represent several centuries and many styles.
-Naturalistic and figurative are shown landscapes, portraits and abstract compositions.
+Naturalistic and figurative landscapes, portraits and abstract compositions are on display.

 The works reflect a lifelong encounter with art, guided by personal intuition, aesthetic sense and great interest in and knowledge of art, literature and history.
-Overall, the exhibition is rich, multifaceted and colourful a whole composed of the works of art that have had a very special character over the years significance for Queen Margrethe.
-On a daily basis, the works are part of the decoration of Queen Margrethe's home at the royal castles, Marselisborg, Amalienborg, Fredensborg and Gråsten Castle.
+Overall, the exhibition constitutes a rich, multifaceted and colorful whole composed of the works of art that have had a very special meaning for Queen Margrethe over the years.
+The works are currently part of the decoration of Queen Margrethe's home at the royal palaces, Marselisborg, Amalienborg, Fredensborg and Gråsten Castle.

-The special exhibition with Queen Margrethe's artworks at Randers The art museum was open until 14 December.
+The special exhibition with Queen Margrethe's artworks at Randers Kunstmuseum was open until December 14th.